Key Takeaways

 3. Adding a pre-order button to product pages in Shopify

-4. Displaying custom Sold Out message on product pages
+4. Displaying a custom Sold Out message on product pages

 5. Designing your pre-order button as per your needs